Adapta-Projects/Adapta-Colorpack/README.md

 Soon, I finish the other versions of the theme, in this case, the other colors!

-This version has no the Eta version!
+This version no have the Eta version!

 # Instalation